ManoSeimas/manoseimas.lt/HACKING.rst

 `Manual CouchDB install`_) also you can install CouchDB using your package manager.
 It's up to you how you get CouchDB running.

-By default ``config/env/development.cfg`` configuration is used and it expect you to have ``django-sboard`` and ``couchdbkit`` in ``parts`` directory.
+By default ``config/env/development.cfg`` configuration is used and it expects you to have ``django-sboard`` and ``couchdbkit`` in ``parts`` directory.
 So you have to clone those repositories manually::